epiverse-trace/tutorials-middle/learners/reference.md

 [Effective reproduction number]{#effectiverepro}
 : The time-varying or effective reproduction number ($Rt$) is similar to the [Basic reproductive number](#basic) ($R0$), but $Rt$ measures the number of persons infected by infectious person when some portion of the population has already been infected.
 Read more about the [etymology of Reproduction number by Sharma et al, 2023](https://wwwnc.cdc.gov/eid/article/29/8/22-1445_article).

 <!-- ## F -->

 ## G
 [Generation time]{#generationtime}
 :  Time between the onset of infectiousness of an index case and its secondary case.
 This always needs to be positive.
 The generation time distribution is commonly estimated from data on the [serial interval](#serialinterval) distribution of an infection ([Cori et al. 2017](https://royalsocietypublishing.org/doi/10.1098/rstb.2016.0371)).
-Different sampling approaches can generate biases given left and right censoring in the estimation of the serial interval that can propagate bias to the estimation of the [incubation period](#incubation) and generation time ([Chen et al., 2022](https://www.nature.com/articles/s41467-022-35496-8/figures/2)).

 <!-- This can produced biased estimates. ([Knight et al., 2020](https://www.sciencedirect.com/science/article/pii/S2468042720300634)) -->